Paternity Leave Guide for Employers

 If the employee has confirmed they will start their paternity leave on the date of birth, and they are in work the day the child is born, paternity leave will start the following day.

-Paternity leave must be finished by 56 days after the birth.
+Paternity leave must be finished within 52 weeks after the birth.
 Paternity leave may not be taken before the birth.

 If the child arrives before the employee has submitted their SC3 form, this must still be completed and returned to you as soon as reasonably possible to confirm the due date and actual date of birth.